Wedding Photography Styles Explained: How To Pick the Best Style for Your Wedding

 You can think of technical styles as a sliding scale.
 There isn’t a clear point where one style ends and the other begins.
 Some wedding photographers are completely hands-off (candid), others completely hands-on (editorial), but most will fall somewhere in the middle.

-Example: I’d describe my wedding photography style as candid.
-I thrive on spotting + documenting those little in-between moments that show off your personality.
-But, when it comes to traditional family photos and wedding party portraits, I’m always ready to step in with posing tips to make sure you feel confident and look your best.
+Example: I’d describe my style as candid wedding photography.
+I thrive on capturing those spontaneous, in-between moments that showcase your unique personality.
+But when it comes to traditional family photos and wedding party portraits, I’m always ready to step in with posing tips to make sure you feel confident and look your best.

 After you’ve figured out what technical style you’re drawn to, it’s time to look at editing styles.
 That’s the way photographers tweak the colors of an image to make it *chefs kiss* perfect.